 Approved by the California Commission on Teacher Credentialing (CTC) and the National Council for the Accreditation of Teacher Education (NCATE), which is transitioning to the Council for the Accreditation of Educator Preparation (CAEP), Azusa Pacific University’s Mild to Moderate Support Needs Education Specialist Credential program comprises specific methods courses that are accompanied by practical classroom applications and field experiences in public school assignments.

-Upon completion, the candidate will have earned both a Mild to Moderate Support Needs Education Specialist Preliminary Credential and a Master of Arts in Education: Learning and Technology degree.
+Upon completion of the requirements listed below and all of the requirements detailed in the Steps to a Credential, the candidate will have earned a Mild to Moderate Support Needs Education Specialist Preliminary Credential and a Master of Arts in Education: Learning and Technology degree.

 Computer and Software Requirements

 Each student must have a Mac or PC laptop or notebook running the latest operating system with a word processing program and a stable internet connection.

 |TESP 501||Art of Teaching I: Foundations of Teaching 1||3|

 |TESP 502||Science of Teaching I: How Students Learn 1||3|

 |TESP 503||The Soul of Teaching: Tapestry of American Education||3|

 |TESP 504||Schools and Educational Systems||3|